 The Bay TMDL identifies the necessary pollution reductions of nitrogen, phosphorus and sediment across the seven Bay watershed jurisdictions of Delaware, Maryland, New York, Pennsylvania, Virginia, West Virginia and the District of Columbia to meet applicable water quality standards in the Bay and its tidal waters.
 Reducing pollution is critical to restoring the Chesapeake Bay watershed because clean water is the foundation for healthy fisheries, habitats and communities across the region.
 All partners and source sectors must contribute substantial efforts to achieve our shared water quality goals.

+The CBP developed distinct outcomes in the Watershed Agreement for water-quality goal, including:

+2025 Watershed implementation Plan Outcome is to have all nutrient and sediment reduction practices be in place by 2025 to meet the Bay TMDL

+Attainment and Monitoring Outcome: reports progress toward attaining water-quality standards in the tidal waters and nutrient and sediment trends in the watershed.

 The Watershed Implementation Plans (WIPs), developed by the seven Bay watershed jurisdictions, provide a roadmap for how the jurisdictions, in partnership with federal and local governments, will achieve the Phase III planning targets.
-As such, the WIPs collectively serve as the foundation of the management strategy for the 2017 WIP, 2025 WIP and Water Quality Standards Attainment and Monitoring outcomes.

-The jurisdictions are expected to develop WIPs over three Phases.
+As such, the WIPs collectively serve as the foundation of the management strategy for the 2025 WIP outcome.
+The jurisdictions developed WIPs over three Phases.
 Phase I and Phase II WIPs, developed and submitted to Environmental Protection Agency (EPA) in 2010 and 2012, respectively, describe actions and controls to be implemented by 2017 and 2025 to achieve applicable water quality standards.
 The Phase II WIPs build on the initial Phase I WIPs by providing more specific local actions..
 As part of the accountability framework established in the Bay TMDL document, jurisdictions also establish short-term goals in the form of two-year milestones which are based on the WIPs and have been reported to EPA since 2011.

-In 2019, the seven Bay watershed jurisdictions will develop Phase III WIPs that provide more information on what actions the jurisdictions intend to implement between 2018 and 2025.
-Based on a midpoint assessment of progress and scientific analyses that was completed in 2018, the Phase III WIPs will be developed so that by 2025 all practices are in place that are necessary to meet applicable water quality standards in the Bay and its tidal tributaries.
+In 2019, the seven Bay watershed jurisdictions developed Phase III WIPs that provide more information on what actions the jurisdictions intend to implement between 2019 and 2025.
+Based on a midpoint assessment of progress and scientific analyses that was completed in 2018, the Phase III WIPs were developed so that by 2025 all practices are in place that are necessary to meet applicable water quality standards in the Bay and its tidal tributaries.

-In conjunction with the implementation of the WIPs, the CBP partnership is engaged in an evaluation of water quality changes to explain progress toward meeting water quality standards and the Bay TMDL and to develop methods to assess incremental progress towards attaining water quality standards.
+In conjunction with the implementation of the WIPs, the CBP partnership under the Attainment and Monitoring Outcome, is engaged in monitoring and evaluating of water-quality changes to assess progress toward meeting water quality standards, and explain water-quality response to implementation of nutrient and sediment reduction efforts.
+Activities under this outcome include:

+monitoring of tidal and non-tidal water quality,

-This evaluation includes assessing changes in nutrients and sediment in the Bay watershed and analyzing water quality trends in the estuary and tidal tributaries.
-In addition, the partnership will conduct selected assessments of factors affecting progress towards restoring water quality, habitat, fish and wildlife, and conserving lands, including the effects of management activities.
+assessing and reporting changes in nutrients and sediment in the Bay watershed, water-quality trends in tidal waters, and attainment of water-quality standards

+improving methods to assess incremental progress towards attaining water-quality standards, and,

+analyzing and explaining the factors affecting water-quality response, including relation to nutrient and reduction efforts.

+working to other Goal Teams to better understand water quality changes and potential co-benefits for estuary and watershed habitats (such as SAV and streams), associated fisheries and wildlife, the benefits to the people living in the watershed

 Further incorporation and use of monitoring information to assess progress is critical to better understand how on the ground actions have an impact toward meeting the 2025 WIP outcome, particularly since monitoring assessments will ultimately determine when the jurisdictions’ water quality standards are achieved.

 Goal, Outcome and Baseline